-Greater Wellington Regional Council (GWRC) and the National Institute of Water and Atmospheric Research (NIWA) have been collaborating on the monitoring of Te Whanganui–a-tara since 2016.
-This collaboration has evolved as a result of a need by GWRC to have water quality data from Te Whanganui–a-tara in order to assess changes or impacts from the surrounding catchments.
-The use of real time telemetered water quality buoys coupled with discrete water quality sampling aims to build a baseline picture of water quality in Te Whanganui–a-tara.
+Greater Wellington Regional Council (GWRC) and the National Institute of Water and Atmospheric Research (NIWA) have been collaborating on the monitoring of Te Whanganui–a-Tara since 2016.
+This project fulfils GWRC’s requirements for monitoring water quality from within Te Whanganui–a-Tara to assess changes or impacts from the surrounding catchments.
+The use of real time telemetered water quality buoys coupled with discrete water quality sampling aims to build a baseline picture of water quality in Te Whanganui–a-Tara.